nexmo-se/hubspot-integration/README.md

 # hubspot-integration

-This sample app shows you how to crete a connector that you can use in Hubspot to define custom CRM cards within your contacts.
+This sample app shows you how to crete a connector that you can use in Hubspot to define custom CRM cards within your contacts and to send SMS via automation workflows..

-This application allows you to send SMS, Viber and WhatsApp (text and template) messages
+This application allows you to send SMS, Viber and WhatsApp (text and template) messages from the Contacts page and allows for SMS sending via automation workflows.

 ## Hubspot application creation